Hypogammaglobulinemia and Primary Immunodeficiency: Symptoms, Causes, and Treatment

 • Monitoring if your antibody levels are stable and you’re not getting sick

-• Using antimicrobials when needed to treat an infection or sometimes as a preventive step
+• Using antibiotics when needed to treat an infection or sometimes as a preventive step

 • Starting immunoglobulin replacement therapy if your IgG levels are low enough to need regular treatment